mestopensource/autodraft/readme.md

 Auto draft is a simple ruby gem that creates teams from a list of items.
 You can use this program to form a group of any number from a list of names.

-For example, it can be used if you want to form groups of 3 members from a list of 19 names
+For example, you can use this programme to form groups of 3 members from a list of 19 names.

 ## How to use it.